NablaT/angular2gen/README.md

 ```
 ####What is a barel ?

 A barel is a file that imports, aggregates, and re-exports items.
-We use them for several reason:
+We use them for several reasons:
 - A barrel aggregates many imports into a single import.
 - A barrel reduces the number of imports a file may need.
 - A barrel provides a consistent pattern to import everything exported in the barrel from a folder.